18 Anti-Inflammatory Foods to Eat to Reduce Pain

 Researchers at the University of Pennsylvania have found that a chemical in extra-virgin olive oil, oleocanthal, inhibits inflammatory enzymes in the same way that ibuprofen does.
 Drizzle olive oil on veggies and salads, and dunk bread into it instead of patting on butter or margarine.

 Bromelain, a protein-digesting enzyme, makes this tropical fruit one of the most potent anti-inflammatory foods.
 Studies show that eating pineapple may reduce pain in patients with knee osteoarthritis and rheumatoid arthritis and lower swelling in people with carpal tunnel syndrome.
-Check out these 8 ways to manage chronic pain naturally, without medication.
+These are the 9 subtle signs of hidden inflammation in your body.

 These popular fruits are just one of the many foods that reduce inflammation because they contain quercetin, an anti-inflammatory antioxidant.
 No wonder one a day keeps the doctor away.